faceyspacey/webpack-flush-chunks/README.md

 as that's the default.

-- **outputPath** - ***absolute path to the directory containing your client build:*** This is only needed if serving css embedded in your served response HTML, rather than links to external stylesheets. *See [below](#3-css-instead-of-stylesheets) for how to do this.* It's needed to determine where in the file system to find the CSS that needs to be extract into an in-memory string.
+- **outputPath** - ***absolute path to the directory containing your client build:*** This is only needed if serving css embedded in your served response HTML, rather than links to external stylesheets.
+I.e. if you are using the `Css` and `css` values in the `return API` described in the next section.
+It's needed to determine where in the file system to find the CSS that needs to be extract into an in-memory string.
 Keep in mind if you're rendering the server with Webpack, filesystem paths may not match up, so it's important to accurately pass the `outputPath` to your `serverRender` method.
 We recommend to do this by running your server express/koa/hapi/etc code via Babel and then by requiring your Webpack server bundle into it.